How to Appear in ChatGPT Answers: The Complete Guide

 Use data tables

 When presenting comparisons, specs, or features, use HTML tables instead of paragraphs.
 AI extracts tabular data much more easily than parsing prose.
+Learn more about making content extractable for AI.

 Step 6: Build Genuine Authority